cpj/spring-2012/01-week-one/README.md

 - Also check out [this other Ben Huh talk about internet culture](http://www.youtube.com/watch?v=1gBgyIWSEoU).

 # to recap: work to complete before Monday of week 2:
-- a link to your blog.
+- email a link to your blog.
-- 10 image macros.
+- blog posts for 10 image macros.
+5 based on existing memes, 5 based on something new.
-- a blog post with screenshots of the process of setting up a vagrant box, forking the github repository, and working with git to push your site to heroku.
-- a link to your portfolio site on heroku.com
+- a blog post with screenshots of the process of setting up a vagrant box, forking the github repository, and working with git to push your site to heroku, and a link to your portfolio site on heroku.com
 - a blog post about what you've accomplished, what you're struggling with, and how to apply your learning to a news publication.
 Include in this blog post discussion of the quora q&a about failure and frustration, the Ben Huh talks about internet culture and about failure and learning, and the Elan Lee talk about the evolution of storytelling.